 The Audit Committee of the Board of Directors consists entirely of members who meet the independence requirements of the listing standards of the New York Stock Exchange (NYSE), the rules and regulations of the SEC and the Standards for Director Independence of Sealed Air Corporation (Sealed Air), as determined by the Board of Directors, or the Board.
 The Board also determined that all Audit Committee members are financially literate in accordance with NYSE listing standards and each of Mr. Ahmad and Mr. Berryman qualifies as an "audit committee financial expert" as defined by SEC rules.
-The Audit Committee is responsible for providing independent, objective oversight of the financial reporting processes and internal controls of Sealed Air.
-The Audit Committee is also responsible for the appointment, compensation, retention and oversight of Sealed Air's independent registered public accounting firm, including the selection of the firm's lead engagement partner.
+The Audit Committee is responsible for providing independent, objective oversight of the financial reporting processes and internal controls of Sealed Air's independent registered public accounting firm, including the selection of the firm's lead engagement partner.
 The Audit Committee operates under a written charter approved by the Board of Directors.
 A copy of the current charter is available on Sealed Air's website at www.sealedair.com.